-Canon 2000D versus Panasonic FZ1000
+Canon 2000D vs Panasonic FZ1000

-The Canon EOS 2000D (called Canon T7 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were officially introduced, respectively, in February 2018 and June 2014.
+The Canon EOS 2000D (called Canon T7 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in February 2018 and June 2014.
 The 2000D is a DSLR, while the FZ1000 is a fixed lens compact.
 The cameras are based on an APS-C (2000D) and an one-inch (FZ1000) sensor.
-The Canon has a resolution of 24 megapixel, whereas the Panasonic provides 20 MP.
+The Canon has a resolution of 24 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is somewhat larger (4 percent) than the Canon 2000D.
 In this context, it is worth noting that neither the 2000D nor the FZ1000 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the FZ1000 has a lens built in, whereas the 2000D is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
 You can compare the optics available for the 2000D and their specifications in the Canon EF Lens Catalog.